7 Last-Minute Moving Tips (Move Like a Pro!)

 In a perfect world, you would always have plenty of notice before you need to move.
 You would have ample time to relocate for work, your landlord would never sell the place out from under you, and you’d have months to pack up and prepare.

 But we don’t live in a perfect world.

-For those facing a last minute move, the usual moving checklist has to be condensed to get everything done in half the time.
-That’s why we’ve put together these last minute moving tips to help you pack up your house and get on the road as quickly as possible.
+For those facing a last-minute move, the usual moving checklist has to be condensed to get everything done in half the time.
+That’s why we’ve put together these last-minute moving tips to show you how to pack to move in a hurry and get on the road as quickly as possible.

 1. Collect Moving Company Quotes ASAP

 If you know you have to move in a hurry, you probably already have a deadline of when you need to either be out of your current house or into your new one…a date that’s quickly approaching.

 As soon as you know that you have to move, contact local moving companies to start collecting quotes.
 Moving company schedules can fill up weeks—if not months—in advance, so hiring last-minute movers will depend on their availability.
 Summer is prime season for moving, so keep in mind that you likely won’t find many available movers during these months.